Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 [PDFonly]: ![Hotmoka benefits from the use of a free license of the YourKit profiler for Java.
 YourKit supports open source projects with innovative and intelligent tools for monitoring and profiling Java and .NET applications.
 YourKit is the creator of <a href="https://www.yourkit.com/java/profiler/">YourKit Java Profiler</a>, <a href="https://www.yourkit.com/.net/profiler/">YourKit .NET Profiler</a>, and <a href="https://www.yourkit.com/youmonitor/">YourKit YouMonitor</a>.](pics/YourKit.png){ width=27% }

-_Verona, June 2024_.
+_Verona, May 2025_.

-# Getting Started with @Type
+# Getting Started with Hotmoka

-## @Type in a Nutshell
+## Hotmoka in a Nutshell

-@Type is the abstract definition of a device that can store objects (data structures) in its persistent memory (its _state_) and can execute, on those objects, code written in a subset of Java called Takamaka.
-Such a device is called a _@Type node_ and such programs are known as _smart contracts_, taking that terminology from programs that run inside a blockchain.
-It is well true that @Type nodes can be different from the nodes of a blockchain (for instance, they can be an Internet of Things device);
+Hotmoka is the abstract definition of a device that can store objects (data structures) in its persistent memory (its _state_) and can execute, on those objects, code written in a subset of Java called Takamaka.
+Such a device is called a _Hotmoka node_ and such programs are known as _smart contracts_, taking that terminology from programs that run inside a blockchain.
+It is well true that Hotmoka nodes can be different from the nodes of a blockchain (for instance, they can be an Internet of Things device);
-however, the most prominent application of @Type nodes is, at the moment, the construction of blockchains whose nodes are @Type nodes.
+however, the most prominent application of Hotmoka nodes is, at the moment, the construction of blockchains whose nodes are Hotmoka nodes.

-Every @Type node has its own persistent state, that contains code and objects.
-Since @Type nodes are made for running Java code, the code inside their state is kept in the standard jar format used by Java, while objects are just a collection of values for their fields, with a class tag that identifies whose class they belong to and a reference (the _classpath_) to the jar where that class is defined.
+Every Hotmoka node has its own persistent state, that contains code and objects.
+Since Hotmoka nodes are made for running Java code, the code inside their state is kept in the standard jar format used by Java, while objects are just a collection of values for their fields, with a class tag that identifies whose class they belong to and a reference (the _classpath_) to the jar where that class is defined.
-While a device of an Internet of Thing network is the sole responsible for its own state, things are different if a @Type node that is part of a blockchain.
+While a device of an Internet of Thing network is the sole responsible for its own state, things are different if a Hotmoka node that is part of a blockchain.
 There, the state is synchronized and identical across all nodes of the blockchain.

 In object-oriented programming, the units of code that can be run on an object are called _methods_.
 When a method must be run on an object, that object is identified as the _receiver_ of the execution of the method.
-The same happens in @Type.
+The same happens in Hotmoka.
 That is, when one wants to run a method on an object, that object must have been already allocated in the state of the node and must be marked as the receiver of the execution of the method.
 Assume for instance that one wants to run a method